 When you travel with us, you can relax in the knowledge that the carbon generated from your trip has been offset.
 We offset all our office and trip emissions by investing in several highly accredited renewable energy projects around the world.

 Partnerships with Aboriginal and Torres Strait Islander communities

 We work in partnership with Aboriginal communities on many of our trips, educating our travellers about the land and its significance to its Traditional Owners.
 Their guidance means we're able to visit sites of cultural siginificance in a way that's low impact and culturally sensitive.

 Finished one of our Northern Territory Basix trips and don't want to hold on to your sleeping bags?
 Simply leave it with us.
 We'll donate it to one of several community organisations in Alice Springs, such as the Red Cross or Darwin Foodbank.

 Adventure Tours and the Australian Conservation Foundation

 The Australian Conservation Foundation (or ACF) is a not-for-profit environmental organisation that works across societies to secure sustainable environements.
-Through our sister charity organiation, The Intrepid Foundation, Adventure Tours are supporting ACF's work with the Kimberley Land Council (KLC), helping to develop a Cultural Enterprise Hub that will strengthen the existing Indigenous Ranger program and develop new tourism opportunities.
+Through our sister charity organiation, The Intrepid Foundation, Adventure Tours are supporting ACF's work with the Kimberley Land Council (KLC), helping to develop a Cultural Enterprise Hub that will strengthen the existing First Nations Ranger program and develop new tourism opportunities.